'First Impression' Tarnished for 85 Korean Tourists Turned Away at ATL - Global Atlanta

 The Korean tourists were also stranded just after Delta and Korean Air received U.S. DOT approval for a joint venture that the carriers believe will lead to closer integration, including more codeshare flights and destinations, enhanced frequent flier benefits and easier connections.

 Delta, which revived its Atlanta-Seoul nonstop flight in June to complement Korean Air’s service, views this as an isolated incident that shouldn’t change the way it approaches its Korean business.
-Meanwhile, U.S. CBP says entry requirements for Korean citizens remained the same.
+Meanwhile, U.S. CBP says entry requirements for Korean citizens coming to the U.S. remained the same.

-It’s still unclear exactly why the travelers weren’t allowed into the U.S.
+It’s still unclear exactly why the travelers weren’t allowed in, and the matter is being investigated by Immigration and Customs Enforcement.

 South Korea is a part of the Visa Waiver Program, a reciprocal arrangement whereby citizens of 38 countries can enter the U.S. for tourism or business purposes for up to 90 days without acquiring a visa.

 Countries participating must have chip-enhanced passports and rejection rates of less than 2 percent before gaining admission into the program.
-Korea, Brunei and Taiwan are the only Asian countries that have been able to join.
+Japan, Korea, Brunei and Taiwan are the only Asian countries that have been able to join.

 But border agents retain final discretion about whether to allow individuals into the country, according to a statement provided to Global Atlanta by Rob Brisley, a CBP spokesman at the Port of Entry Atlanta.